 ▸ Besides the dangers that your pet might encounter in the mud, a free-roaming dog is also a threat to the wild wetland inhabitants.
 They can harm nests and dens of animals who use wetlands as their breeding and nursery grounds.

 ▸ The “don’t take anything” rule, that we listed earlier, does not apply to our dogs.
 Instead, collect your dog’s waste 💩 diligently.
 Dogs excrements (healthy dogs included) contain nearly twice as much fecal bacteria per gram as human waste, making it an especially troublesome bacteria source for our local streams when it is left on the ground.
 For instance, these contaminate vernal pools and other delicate wet habitats ([WP99], [CV13]).
 It’s also worth noting that dog’s pheromones can confuse wildlife.

 9 | 💬 Act rule: Help when you can, challenge when possible, report when necessary ➟

 Involved and fearless while remaining humble and respectful…

 ▸ Wetlands are mysterious and misunderstood.
-Use your understanding of wetlands, and share your knowledge 🎓 to your friends and family.
+Use your understanding of wetlands, and share your knowledge 🎓 with your friends and family.
 Participate in restoration and clean-up activities scheduled by local conservation groups.

 ▸ The best is to come prepared and discuss the rules with your party and your guide before getting on the site.